 NMSBA leveraged projects allow multiple small businesses that share technical challenges to request assistance collectively for a larger project.
-Leveraged projects should focus on helping NM small businesses solve a specific technical challenge and must be completed within one year.
+Leveraged projects focus on helping NM small businesses solve a specific technical challenge and must be completed within one calendar year.

 Projects selected for leveraged funding will support the New Mexico Small Business Assistance Program’s core mission and key objectives to:

 - Help New Mexico small businesses address critical challenges.